Houston Dynamo FC: Mascot

-In 2007, Houston started a search for a mascot by asking members of the Art Institute of Houston to submit drawings, from which several finalists were selected and an official mascot would be decided through an online poll, both for the mascot design and name.
+In 2007, Houston started a search for a mascot by asking members of The Art Institute of Houston to submit drawings, from which several finalists were selected and an official mascot would be decided through an online poll, both for the mascot design and name.
 The winning design, by Eric Hulsey and Leslie Lopez, was of an orange-haired fox and named Dynamo Diesel.
 He was unveiled at Houston Zoo on April 3, 2007.
 Dynamo Diesel began working alongside the Houston Dynamo marketing and community outreach programs.
-He is not only present at games, cheering on the team, but also joins the Houston dancers, the Dynamo Girls helping to promote the Dynamo in Houston.

 Rivalries

-The Houston Dynamo's main rival is FC Dallas, who they play in the Texas Derby.
+Houston Dynamo's main rival is FC Dallas, who they play in the Texas Derby.
 Since the introduction of Austin FC in 2021, the three teams compete for the Copa Tejas, a trophy handed out to the best MLS team in the state.

 The Dynamo have also developed a rivalry with Sporting Kansas City after facing each other in the playoffs and the US Open Cup multiple times.